AdobeDocs/experience-manager-65.en/help/release-notes/jee-patch-installer-65.md

 1. Read the Pre-Installation Summary information and click **[!UICONTROL Install]**.
 1. When the installation is complete, click **[!UICONTROL Next]** to apply the quick fix updates to your installed files.

+1. [Windows only] Perform the following step:

-1. Navigate to <AEMForms_Install_Dir>\configurationManager\bin directory, and download and replace [ConfigurationManager.lax](/help/assets/ConfigurationManager.lax) file.
+   Deselect the **Start Configuration Manager** option before you click Done.
+Before running configuration manager using ConfigurationManager.exe or ConfigurationManager_IPv6.exe, navigate to <AEMForms_Install_Dir>\configurationManager\bin directory and replace [ConfigurationManager.lax](/help/assets/ConfigurationManager.lax) file.
 1. The Start Configuration Manager check box is selected by default.
 Click **[!UICONTROL Done]** to run the Configuration Manager.

 1. To run Configuration Manager later, deselect the Start Configuration Manager option before you click Done.
 You can start Configuration Manager later using the appropriate script in the `[AEM_forms_root]/configurationManager/bin` directory.